Antonio-Kim/docs/frontend/css/css_start_here.md

 Sometimes, one of the item has to be in different location compared to other items inside.
 You can use `order` attribute to move the selected attribute around the container.

+### Multi-column

+This is one of lesser known layout module than grid or flexbox.
+You can set the number of columns in an element that will continuously flow the content to the next column.
+To set multi-column, you use
+`column-count` property and then set the value to the number you would want.

 ### Selectors

 There are four main selectors in CSS: